woutervdijke/speechrec/README.md

 * English (UK): en_UK
 * Dutch: nl_NL
 * French (France): fr_FR
-* Etc.
+* Etc...

 ## TODO:
+ * Clean up and refactor code
+ * Add a check if file is supported
- * support for other audio files
+ * Add upport for other audio files
- * a web based version for this
+ * Someday create a web based version of this
+ * Etc...